Primary constraints in general teleparallel quadratic gravity: Shifted algebra among constraints

 \section{Shifted algebra among constraints}

 It is well-known that the trinity of gravity (including GTEGR) gives rise to the same field equations as GR.
 The degrees of freedom are, hence, two (or four in phase-space) and there must exist enough symmetry to constrain the extra introduced components of the tetrad and spin connections.
 The first point to stress is that the spin connection is purely gauge, which has support in the literature i) for the case of metric teleparallelism \cite{Golovnev:2023yla,Blixt:2022rpl,Blixt:2019mkt,Blagojevic:2023fys,Golovnev:2023qll}, ii) for the case of symmetric teleparallelism \cite{Blixt:2023kyr,Golovnev:2023qll}, and iii) but not for the case of general teleparallelism.
-Thus, in metric and symmetric teleparallel theories we are allowed to choose the so-called coincident gauge \cite{Bahamonde:2022zgj, Zhao:2021zab, Hohmann:2021ast} where the spin connection drops out and the focus shifts only on the 16 (or 32 in phase space) degrees of freedom of the tetrad.
-This means that the associated primary constraints are expected to be of the first class, removing the degrees of freedom of the spin connection, whereas the case of GTEGR works differently.
+Thus, in metric and symmetric teleparallel theories we are allowed to choose the so-called coincident gauge \cite{Bahamonde:2022zgj, Zhao:2021zab, Hohmann:2021ast} where the affine connection drops out and the focus shifts only on the 10 (or 20 in phase space) degrees of freedom of the metric.
+This means that the associated primary constraints are expected to be of the first class, removing the degrees of freedom of the affine connection, whereas the case of GTEGR works differently.
+As a matter of facts, spin connection is pure gauge in any teleparallel theory, but the affine connection can be made to vanish only in symmetric teleparallelism.
+In other words the Weitzenb\"ock gauge is always available, but the coincident gauge is available only for symmetric teleparallelism \cite{BeltranJimenez:2022azb}

 For the canonical Hamiltonian analysis, however, the output is influenced by boundary terms \cite{Corichi:2023ery}.
 This in turn affects the algebra among constraints and, consequently, the way to restore the symmetries of GR.
 We name this feature ``shifted algebra among constraints'' and this section is dedicated to shading light in this framework by comparing both the three corners of the trinity of gravity and GTEGR.